ThaddaeusWiedemer/thaddaeuswiedemer.github.io/content/authors/admin/_index.md

 ---

 ## About Me

-I'm a 4th-year PhD student in the [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/), currently interning at [Google Deepmind Toronto](https://deepmind.google/).
+I recently joined [Google DeepMind Zürich](https://deepmind.google/) as a Research Scientist and am wrapping up my PhD in the [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/).

-Most of my PhD focused on generalization, robustness, and benchmarking for large vision-language, language, and video models.
+My current research investigates _how generative video models can improve multi-modal reasoning and visual intelligence_.

-My current research investigates _how generative video models can improve multi-modal reasoning_ and _how language model post-training can enable exploration beyond the pretraining data_.
+The underlying theme of my PhD was how to learn robust representations—a topic I epxlored theoratically and empirically in large vision-language, language, and video models.
+Throughout this time, I was fortunate to work with and be guided by [Wieland Brendel](https://brendel-group.github.io/), [Matthias Bethge](https://bethgelab.org/), as well as [Robert Geirhos](https://robertgeirhos.com/) and [Priyank Jaini](https://priyankjaini.github.io/) during my 2025 internship at Google DeepMind Toronto.